pyne/pyne/docs/source/devsguide/simplesim.rst

   pick the correct nuclide library table identifiers for a given temperature (e.g. .71c for 600 K), though this would change over time.
 A manual override should also be allowed.
+- MCNP cards are mostly printed in a sloppy way (except material cards); it would be nice to exploit the automated card string generation in order to have the strings print in a pretty way.
 - **TODO** nodes for small items can be found scattered among the code.
 - There is a `github wiki <https://github.com/fitze/pyne/wiki/simplesim>`_ page that has a list of some ideas for future development.